The Cube Test ESL Activity can help students improve their writing skills and have fun evaluating their classmates’ personalities.

 The Cube Test ESL Activity Preparation:

-Before starting the activity, prepare some paper for your students.
+Before starting The Cube Test activity, prepare some paper for your students.
 Get some lined paper for writing and some blank paper for students to draw on.

 You may also want to print out a copy of the activity guidelines so it is easier to lead your students through the personality test.